WARNING. Frustration Level: 97/100 | Language: Not So Good | Sanity: Below Normal | Post Length: LOOOOONG READ

 Know what?
 I did.
 Yes, I tried.
 I tried so damn hard!
 But guess what?
-I am fvck*n tired.
+I tried and I am fvck*n tired.

 Hey!
-Are you a frustrated parent too?
-Be a b*tch sometimes and rant your frustrations in the comments below!
+Are you a clueless-frustrated-super-exhausted parent too?
+Rant your frustrations in the comments below!
 I won’t judge, I promise! 😉

 Don’t forget to share this post with your fellow frustrated parents to let them know they aren’t alone.
-Better yet, share this with the “Perfect Parents” out there who seem to get it all together.
-We might learn a thing or two from them. 😉
+WE ARE ALL IN THIS CRAZY PARENTING JOURNEY TOGETHER! 😉

 LIKE, Follow, and Tag @MommyWanders on Facebook so I can read your stories too.